akelly1954/Samples/source/Video/README.md

 **So first**:

 The output shown below is from the utility run like this: **main_video_capture --help**.
-Please take a look at the options to familiarize yourself with them, and we can then show a couple of examples:
+Please take a look at the options to familiarize yourself with them, and we can then show a couple of examples.
+Interspersed with the options are small sections of text that provide additional information about each:

      $ main_video_capture --help